Altinn/altinn-studio-docs/content/architecture/application/altinn-platform/authorization/_index.md

 The Authentication component is an ASP.Net Core MVC Application exposing REST-API to Altinn Apps.

-The solution is currently available locally and remotely at  http://localhost:5050/api/v1  and http://platform.altinn.cloud/api/authorization/v1, respectively.
+The solution is currently available at http://platform.altinn.cloud/api/authorization/v1.

 An endpoint for testing purposes is available:

 ```http
 /debug/{echo}
 ```
 Works with any string as echo, and will simply return the inputted string.